What is a Water Softener?

 Whilst not required by regulation, except in exceptionally hard water areas (above 400mgl), it is recommended by the UK Dept of Health, WRAS and also the UKWTA .
 For more detail see the UKWTA Frequently Asked Questions.

 British Standard BS EN 14743:2005 prescribes requirements for the performance, safety and testing of softeners - models which are compliant are recommended.
 The right selection of softener for your application will depend on the size of your property, number of occupants, the hardness of your water supply and the most suitable position for its installation.
 It will also depend on the size of your plumbing pipework and whether your plumbing system is a traditional storage tank system or the modern direct system.

 As you might expect, there are a number of regulatory requirements to be complied with: the water connection to the softener must be fitted with a non-return valve where it's connected to the water supply and the drain connection must have an air-break.
-The UKWTA has assisted the Water Regulations Advisory Service (WRAS) in the preparation of guidance booklet for the installation of softeners - UKWTA member engineers should be able to help you understand the requirements.
+The UKWTA has assisted the Water Regulations Advisory Service (WRAS) in the preparation of a guidance booklet for the installation of softeners - UKWTA member engineers should be able to help you understand the requirements.